Maple0905/Text-Classify/README.md

-# RNN_Text_Classify
+# Text_Classify with CNN

-This code belongs to the ["implement a RNN for text classification in Tensorflow"](http://blog.csdn.net/u010223750/article/details/53334313) POST
+This code belongs to the ["implement a CNN for text classification in Tensorflow, Keras"](http://blog.csdn.net/u010223750/article/details/53334313) POST